Risk Management

 MARKET Time horizon Description Impact Mitigations action SDG's Medium Term RISK

-MARKET Time horizon Description Impact Mitigation actions SDG's Short – Medium term OPPORTUNITY
+In order to reduce the shortage of these fuels, the Group is securing its supply through long-term contracts.
+MARKET Time horizon Description Impact Mitigation actions SDG's Short term OPPORTUNITY

-Development of low emission impact products
+Development of low emission impact

-The Group continuously develops and introduces new low emission products: increasing the use of decarbonised material (e.g. blast furnace slag); producing limestone cement or cement using fly ash.
+The Group continuously develops and introduces new low emission products: increasing the use of decarbonised material (e.g. blast furnace slag); producing limestone cement or cement using fly ash;

 In addition, the Group aims to reduce the clinker ratio by using FUTURECEM and other new products.

-As for the Gaurain quarry, an agreement was signed with the local authority in 2022 to implement a similar water potabilization project, scheduled to commence in 2024.
-Upon completion of the project in Gaurain, an additional 2,000 megalitres of water per year can be recovered, contributing further to sustainable water management and community supply.
+Upon completion of the Gaurain project, an additional 2,000 megalitres of water per year can be recovered, further contributing to sustainable water management and community supply.

 ENERGY SOURCE Time horizon Description Impact Mitigation actions SDG's Medium – Long Term OPPORTUNITY